coderefinery/presentations/2026_ELIXIR_BYOC.md

 <br>

 - (Local) partners host a "watching party"
+- Open for anyone or own research group
 - Online or in-person
 - Own team lead as support
 - Small group